Written by: Adeline Yuboco

 September and October are the best times to come and do some leaf peeping.
 During September, the mountain's landscape bursts with an intense red fall color brought by the soft maple and sumac trees found here, complementing with the evergreen leaves of the conifer trees and giving you a hint that Christmas is not far behind.
 As they slowly wither away, their rich colors are replaced with the rich hues of orange and yellow leaves of the hard maple, birch, beech, ash, cherry and other hardwood trees found in this area, peaking by mid-October.

-There are 5 campgrounds and RV Parks near Lake Placid.
+Find campgrounds and RV Parks near Lake Placid.

 NORTH CAROLINA (Asheville)